m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

     - Cameras types :
       - Exteroceptive STEREO Camera: the combination of two cameras with overlapping FOVs and aligned image planes.
       - enables depth estimation from image data (synchronized image pairs)
-      - Pixel values from image can be matched to the other image producing a disparity map of the scene then be used to estimate depth at each pixel
+      - Pixel values from image can be matched to the other image producing a **disparity map** of the scene then be used to estimate depth at each pixel
   - **LiDAR (Light Detection And Ranging)** : involves shooting light beams into the environment and measuring the reflet return
-    - by measuring the amount of returned light and time of flight (TOF) of the beam based on intensity and range to the reflecting object can be estimated
+    - By measuring the amount of returned light and time of flight of the beam.
+Both an intensity and range to the reflecting object can be estimated.
     - LIDAR : includes a spinning element with multiple stacked light sources and outputs a detailed 3D scene geometry from LIDAR point cloud
-    - Active sensor w/ it's own light sources therefore not affected by the environments lighting
+    - Active sensor w/ it's own light sources therefore not affected by the environments lighting.
-    - different behavior than camera when operating in poor or variable lighting conditions
+    - So LIDAR do not face the same challenges as cameras when operating in poor or variable lighting conditions.
     - Comparison metrics:
-      - **Number of beams** (of sources) : most common sizes 8, 26, 32, 64
+      - **Number of beams** (of sources) : most common sizes 8, 16, 32, 64
       - **Points per second** : the faster the point collection, the more detailed the 3D point cloud can be.
       - **Rotation Rate** : The higher this rate, the faster the 3D point clouds are updated
       - **Detection Range** : dictated by the power output of the light source